Tensorial charge assignments in unitary groups: Applications

 Provided that $\alpha_3=1$ and $Y=1$, the resulting electric charges $ ^T$ are aligned with the Delta quartet featured in the eight-fold theory~\cite{Gell-Mann:1956iqa}.

 If we continue with the same procedure, we can find the electric charges for the quintet, sextet, etc. These are the totally symmetric addends of the fundamental product decomposition in four dimensions, five dimensions, and so on.
-We mean $\mathbf{2}^{\otimes 4}=\mathbf{5_S}\oplus (3)\mathbf{3} \oplus (2)\mathbf{1}$, $\mathbf{2}^{\otimes 5} =\mathbf{6_S}\oplus (4)\mathbf{4} \oplus (2)\mathbf{5}$ or $\mathbf{2}^{\otimes 6} =\mathbf{7_S}\oplus (5)\mathbf{5} \oplus (9)\mathbf{3}\oplus (5)\mathbf{1}$.
+We mean $\mathbf{2^{\otimes 4}}=\mathbf{5_S}\oplus (3)\mathbf{3} \oplus (2)\mathbf{1}$, $\mathbf{2^{\otimes5}} =\mathbf{6_S}\oplus (4)\mathbf{4} \oplus (2)\mathbf{5}$, or $\mathbf{2^{\otimes 6}} =\mathbf{7_S}\oplus (5)\mathbf{5} \oplus (9)\mathbf{3}\oplus (5)\mathbf{1}$.
 Then

 This opens up the opportunity to study the electric charges of tetraquarks \cite{PhysRevLett.118.022003} represented as quintets, triplets, or singlets, where we must include zero-charged multiplets of the form $qq\bar{q}\bar{q}\sim u^{i_1}u^{i_2}u_{j_1}u_{j_2}$, choosing the adequate hypercharge.
-The same is valid for pentaquarks \cite{PhysRevLett.115.072001} represented as quartets, quintets, or sextets; or even the theorized hexaquarks \cite{PhysRevD.85.014019}.
+The same applies to pentaquarks \cite{PhysRevLett.115.072001} represented as quartets, quintets, or sextets; or even the theorized hexaquarks \cite{PhysRevD.85.014019}.